-Realized gain on investments in equity securities held for operating purposes, our share of equity in the earnings of affiliates, corporate items and other financial adjustments (including the operating results of our Merchant Banking division) are included as "Other" operating results outside of business segments in our segment information.
-Unrealized gain (loss) on investments in equity securities held for operating purposes is classified as a reconciling item outside of our segment information.
-The following segment information should be read in conjunction with Note 22 "Segment and geographic information" in our consolidated financial statements included in this annual report.
-The reconciliation of our segment results of operations and consolidated financial statements included in Note 22 "Segment and geographic information" in our consolidated financial statements included in this annual report.
+Net gain (loss) related to economic hedging transactions, a part of realized gain (loss) on investments in equity securities held for operating purposes, our share of equity in the earnings of affiliates, corporate items and other financial adjustments are included as "Other" operating results outside of business segments in our segment information.
+A part of unrealized gain (loss) on certain investments in equity securities held for operating purposes is classified as a reconciling item outside of our segment information.
+The following segment information should be read in conjunction with Note 21 "Segment and geographic information" in our consolidated financial statements included in this annual report.
+The reconciliation of our segment results of operations and consolidated financial statements is provided in Note 21 "Segment and geographic information" in our consolidated financial statements included in this annual report.